-In the realm of the judiciary, lawyers and advocates terms used often when it comes to seeking legal redressal in courts.
+In the realm of the judiciary, lawyers and advocates are used often when seeking legal redressal in courts.

 Yet they are different from each other based on a variety of factors.

 A lawyer is a general term used to describe a legal professional who has attended law school and obtained a Bachelor of Law (LLB) degree.
 In this article, you can read all about the difference between lawyer and advocate.
 These terms are used interchangeably in common language but there is a subtle distinction between the two.
 It is important to understand the difference between lawyer and advocate as UPSC aspirants so that you can use them judiciously in the IAS exam.

 IAS Exam aspirants can also read related articles from the links below:

 |Difference Between Polity and Political Science

 |Difference Between the High Court and Supreme Court

 |Difference Between Procedure Established by Law and Due Process of Law

 An advocate is a specialist in law and can represent clients in court.